Stord Bridge: Background

 The motivation for the Triangle Link was the desire to have a fixed link between the islands of Stord and Bømlo.
-The first documented proposals were made in the 1960s and involved building a pontoon bridge across Stokksundet, inspired by the plans to build what would become the Nordhordland Bridge north of Bergen.
+The first documented proposals were made in the 1960s and involved building a pontoon bridge across Stokksund, inspired by the plans to build what would become the Nordhordland Bridge north of Bergen.
 In 1973, the municipal councils of Bømlo, Stord and Fitjar decided to launch a planning process, which concluded that a pontoon bridge between Sørstokken and Foldrøyholmen would be optimal.
 The report also considered bridges across the Fitjar Archipelago and a crossing via Spissøy and Føyno.
 There were protests from the shipping industry, who wished to continue to use the strait for ship traffic.
 The islands were connected with a network of five ferry services: Skjersholmane–Valevåg connected Stord and Sveio, Skjersholmane–Utbjoa connected Stord and Vindafjord, Sagvåg–Siggjarvåg connected Stord and Bølmo, and Bømlo was connected to the mainland both by the Mosterhamn–Valevåg Ferry and the Langevåg–Buavåg Ferry.

 In the early 1980s, plans for Stord Airport, Sørstokken were launched.
 Thus, the plans for a bridge crossing Stokksundet were again raised in 1982, this time by the industry on Bømlo, who would have to travel by ferry to reach the new airport.
 A committee was established in May 1983, which gave Engineer Harald Møyner the assignment of producing a new report.
 He launched three proposals: a pontoon or suspension bridge between Foldrøyholmen and Litlaneset; a suspension bridge between Setraneset and Sokkbleikjo, which would terminate just south of the new airport; and a combined fixed link between Spissøy and Digernes, without passing via the Fitjar Archipelago.
 The latter proposal was the first time a fixed link to the mainland was proposed.
 The Norwegian Civil Aviation Administration protested against a possible suspension bridge near the airport, but stated that one further away would be fine.